TABLE OF CONTENTS

-Just like humans, cannabis plants require a balanced and healthy diet to thrive.
+Just like humans, marijuana plants need the right choice of diet to do their best.
 The right number of additives are needed to fulfill important vegetative functions.
-If one piece of the puzzle is missing, growth and yields will suffer.
-Luckily for cannabis cultivators, the plant is good at communicating and showing what it needs – if you learn to look proactively.
+If even only one aspect is not right it can stunt growth and yields will soon suffer.
+Thankfully for cannabis cultivators, the plant is good at showing what it is lacking – if you learn to look proactively.

 Nutrient deficiencies are usually evident if the leaves of a cannabis plant discolor and curl.
 There are also other possible common issues that may lead to your marijuana plants being unhappy.
 This guide dives into the variety of common marijuana deficiencies and how to correct them.